Vatsal-Panjjar/solution/README.md

    - If the timestamp is older than 3 months: searches the document in **Blob Storage**.
    - Else: searches in **Cosmos DB**.

-**Reference**
+**Main.tf**
-   -Install Terraform and Azure CLI.
+   - Install Terraform and Azure CLI.
-   -Initialize Terraform: syntax: terraform init -Apply the Configuration: terraform apply
+   - Initialize Terraform: syntax: terraform init
+   - Apply the Configuration: terraform apply

 **Reference**